-- To make the cake: Liberally brush butter to thoroughly coat 8 ramekins.
+- Liberally brush butter to thoroughly coat 4 ramekins.
 Dusk each with cocoa powder and tap upside down to remove access.
 Set aside

-- Melt butter and Chocolate in a double broiler or a metal bowl over a pot of simmering water.
+- Melt the butter and chocolate in a double broiler or a metal bowl over a pot of simmering water.

-- Whisk eggs and egg yolks together in a large bowl.
+- Whisk the eggs and egg yolks together in a large bowl.

 - In a medium sized bowl whisk together the flour, powdered sugar, salt and optional black cocoa powder.

-- When chocolate is melted (allow it to cool for several minutes if it is hot) add it to the eggs and stir well.
+- When chocolate has melted (allow it to cool for several minutes if it is hot) add it to the eggs and stir well.
 Then add the whisked flour mixture to the egg and chocolate and mix till smooth.

 - Fill each ramekin half way.
 Then, place a a small tablespoon of caramel on top and sprinkle with salt.
 Cover with cake batter until ½ inch from the top of the ramekin.